node-tastypie/tastypie/README.md

 A re-realization of the popular Django REST framework - Tasypie for Node.js

-* Project is early beta and missing a lot of features found in the [python implementation](https://django-tastypie.readthedocs.org/en/latest/).
-Do not use for any production apps currently
+* Project is in it's alpha phase and missing a lot of features found in the [python implementation](https://django-tastypie.readthedocs.org/en/latest/).

 ### Create a simple Api